Why “BAME” Makes Me Feel Isolated

-There’s a lot more to the story that just my definition but here’s a story to give you more information about it.
+There’s a lot more to the story than just my definition but here’s a story to give you more information about it.
 If you were to ask organisations in the UK to reveal their BAME stats, it would probably look like there is not an ethnic diversity issue.
 Why?
 Because it shows the representation of “us” and “them” on paper.
 To put it bluntly, when I say “us” and “them”, I mean white people and people of colour.

-I find it difficult to comprehend how to have a conversation about ethnic diversity in any organisation or having a workforce that looks like the modern world but still create isolation by using the term “BAME”.
+I find it difficult to comprehend how to have a conversation about ethnic diversity in any organisation or having a workforce that looks like the modern world but still creates isolation by using the term “BAME”.
 As my little brothers would say, “Make it make sense!”
-The US have become comfortable with acknowledging an individual by their skin colour as Google does with their annual diversity reports so why is the UK so backwards on this?
+The US has become comfortable with acknowledging an individual by their skin colour as Google does with their annual diversity reports so why is the UK so backwards on this?

 When organisations started revealing their stats on gender diversity a few years back, every company across the western world were embarrassed by it but as you well know, “The first step to recovery is admitting you have a problem.”
 So let’s fix it!

 I wish that every company with UK offices, in technology or involved in technology, would release a REAL diversity report just as Google, Apple, Facebook and other tech organisations in the USA have been doing since 2014.
-I wish that they would share the real representation of different ethnic groups in your their organisations and that they wouldn’t categorise us all as the same.
+I wish that they would share the real representation of different ethnic groups in their organisations and that they wouldn’t categorise us all as the same.

 The question now is, which organisation in the UK will be the first to do this?
 I hope my wish gets granted.

 I’m sure if you are reading this, you want to know the answers too, right?
 Maybe you want to know the stats of a company you’ve always wanted to work for or one you are currently for, share this with them!
 Tweet, tag, share, talk about it and let’s get the real information.
-From being open and honest is how changes can be made.
+Being open and honest is how changes can be made.

-Whether Diversity Reports get released or not, I will continue to use my platform and my voice to bring awareness to the need for more people to consider learning to code.
+Whether Diversity Reports getting released or not, I will continue to use my platform and my voice to bring awareness to the need for more people to consider learning to code.
 I will also use my platform to share the importance of black people in technology.
 I am just one voice but I will use it proudly.